Security of supply

 Knowledge economy contribution

-The multiple reports also mentions the contribution of PALLAS to the Dutch knowledge economy.
+The multiple reports also mention the contribution of PALLAS to the Dutch knowledge economy.
 After all, the Netherlands has a unique position and years of expertise in the field of medical isotopes.
-The arrival of PALLAS will mean a huge contribution to the knowledge economy, will prevent the outflow of ‘own’ experts such as medical specialists and nuclear physicists, and will strongly appeal to outside experts.
+The arrival of PALLAS will mean a huge contribution to the knowledge economy, it will prevent the outflow of our ‘own’ experts such as medical specialists and nuclear physicists, and will strongly appeal to outside experts.

 Dutch production chain

 - Together with its radio-pharmaceutical partners, reactor operator NRG is the largest producer of molybdenum-99 in the world.
-The Petten-based company develops and optimises the production of molybdenum-99, supplies various therapeutic isotopes, and conducts research into the production of isotopes for new radio-pharmaceuticals, particularly for therapeutic applications.
+The Petten-based company develops and optimises the production of molybdenum-99, supplies various therapeutic isotopes and conducts research into the production of isotopes for new radiopharmaceuticals, particularly for therapeutic applications.

-- TU Delft (Reactor Institute Delft) conducts research into alternative techniques for the production of molybdenum-99, examines generator chemistry and studies the radio-chemistry of other production processes.
+- TU Delft (Reactor Institute Delft) conducts research into alternative techniques for the production of molybdenum-99, examines generator chemistry and studies the radiochemistry of other production processes.

 - Processor Curium supplies and distributes a wide range of medical isotopes to hospitals all over the world.